-Along the way, people began to take advantage of Holmes’ generosity.
+Since Holmes didn't opt to stay anonymous like fellow Powerball winner Bill Lawrence did, it didn't take long for people to begin taking advantage of her generosity.
 By the time she realized what was happening, she had already spent millions of dollars, was being sued by her pastor for millions more, and had a strained relationship with her family.

 Holmes’ financial and legal troubles made the news—and just one year after winning the lottery, she appeared on the Oprah Winfrey Network’s self-help intervention show Iyanla: Fix My Life.

 In the years since Holmes collected her winnings, there have been several claims that the money wasn’t really hers.

 During her appearance on the television show Iyanla: Fix My Life, it was revealed that Marie Holmes’ mother, Fontella, had chosen the winning numbers when she bought the ticket on her daughter’s behalf, using Marie’s money.
 When the ticket was a winner, Fontella decided that she would let her daughter believe the numbers had been random.
 Fontella knew Marie needed the money to give her children a better life, and she wanted her to have it.

 Since the win, it was reported that several of Holmes’ cousins claimed that the ticket belonged to their 90-year-old grandmother and not to Holmes herself.